Do you have great conversations and then get back to your office and either forget action steps or details from the conversation?

 My belief in both the value of our product solutions and the corresponding price points have validity through the feedback of our customers and partners.
 We have invested a lot of capital and research/development time because we believe in the value of our products and how they work.
 We believe in the size of the potential market.
 We believe in our thorough research that has shown our price points are correctly positioned.

 The reason why we were able to stay firm on these issues is the constant feedback from our customers and the unrelenting fact-finding efforts of our research department.
 We keep in close touch with our customers so that we are providing solutions that they need.
 Any decisions on materials, product functions, price points, etc. then is reviewed methodically in detail and in comparison to what is already in the market so that our products are correctly positioned for maximum success.

-We can’t have an interview here and not talk about productivity!
 How do you and your team stay on track and make sure you are working on the right things?

 We discuss and convince each other where the largest opportunities are, and then go after those first.
 This is always done keeping our brand in mind and not doing anything that hurts our brand value.
 We then constantly adjust based on success rate or momentum rate of potential customers and markets.
 We will periodically throw in speculative initiatives to see where they go as a way of planting seeds.
 We also have an underlying long term plan of developing our brand awareness which takes time.

 Have you always been organized or did you have to learn it?

 Absolutely not.
 I have had to learn it and I keep learning and asking others how to do things better.

 Do have any future projects you’d like to tell us about?